 After an exciting day of sightseeing, you’ll be driven back to your hotel, where you can enjoy the evening at your leisure.

-Today, you’ll have plenty of time to discover Vietnam’s lively capital.
-Set your own pace – perhaps you’ll be tempted by one of our optional tours, or maybe you’d prefer to explore the city independently.
+Today, you’ll have plenty of time to explore Vietnam’s vibrant capital city – at your own pace.
+You might like to join one of our optional tours, or perhaps you’d rather set off and discover the city independently.

-At lunchtime, go in search of Hanoi’s famous street food.
-Try a steaming bowl of pho, savour the aroma of freshly grilled bun cha, or grab a crispy banh mi to enjoy on the go.
+For lunch, head out in search of Hanoi’s famous street food.
+Try a steaming bowl of pho, enjoy the aroma of grilled bun cha, or grab a crispy banh mi to eat on the go.

-As night falls, Hanoi truly comes alive.
-The streets glow with the flames of the food stalls, and the scent of grilled meat, fresh coriander, and fragrant broth fills the narrow lanes.
-You might want to wander through the Old Quarter and soak up the atmosphere – or settle down at a rooftop bar to take in the views of the city’s vibrant nightlife.
+When night falls, Hanoi truly comes alive.
+The streets glow with the flames of street kitchens, and the air fills with the aromas of grilled meat, fresh coriander, and fragrant broth wafting through the narrow lanes.
+Take a leisurely stroll through the Old Quarter and soak up the atmosphere, or settle at a rooftop bar to enjoy a view of the city’s vibrant nightlife.

 Today, you’ll leave Hanoi and head towards the village life of Mai Chau, one of Vietnam’s most picturesque valleys.
 You’ll be picked up from your hotel and driven through the scenic northern Vietnamese countryside.
 The journey takes around 3½ hours along well-maintained roads, with a short stop en route to stretch your legs and enjoy the view.